Leica X-U Typ 113 vs Nikon P950

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica X-U (Typ 113) and Nikon Coolpix P950 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the P950 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the X-U Typ 113 does not offer wifi capability.
+In contrast, the X-U Typ 113 does not provide wifi capability.

 So what is the bottom line?
 Is there a clear favorite between the Leica X-U Typ 113 and the Nikon P950?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.